holdings420/Preservingbiologicalmass/README.md

 We ask how can we preserve something for a long time without the thermal degradation of traditional jam making methodology.
 The procedure brings fruit/plant matter to a low activity of microbial life to enable the long term preservation of fruit/plant matter.
 In order to achieve preservation, the final substance needs to approach a low level of hydration.
 Reduction of water activity level to 0.5 - 0.8 would create an environment where microbial activity is reduced or stunted.
 Methods such as sublimating the water in fruit/plant matter, addition of food grade sweetening agents, and acidifying using organic acids, decrease the microbial activity level.

-The preserve would have a water activity of 0.5-0.8 after reducing the water activity by level 0.2-0.5.
+The preserve would have a water activity of 0.5-0.8 after reducing the water activity by 0.2-0.5.
 The lower the water activity level the better the preservation.

 ![Water Activity](/wateractivity.png)